VIII. Student Travel Policy

 - Students traveling outside of the United States need to attend a pre-departure health, safety and security meeting provided by Illinois Tech’s International Center.

-If the appropriate administrator approves a travel summary, then they shall sign the travel summary noting his or her approval and return it to the organizing individual or group and, for travel outside of the United States, provide, as described in 2 below, a copy of the approved travel summary to Illinois Tech’s International Center.
+If the appropriate administrator approves a travel summary, then they shall sign the travel summary noting their approval and return it to the organizing individual or group and, for travel outside of the United States, provide, as described in 2 below, a copy of the approved travel summary to Illinois Tech’s International Center.
 If the appropriate administrator does not approve a travel summary, then they shall return the travel summary unsigned to the organizing individual or group and notify the organizing individual or group of the reason for the non-approval.
 In the case of non-approval, the organizing individual or group may attempt to modify the travel summary to overcome the objections of the appropriate administrator and resubmit the travel summary to the appropriate administrator.

 - The travel summary with the signature of the appropriate administrator must be submitted to Illinois Tech’s International Center, no later than thirty (30) calendar days before the scheduled trip.
 No changes may be made to the travel summary without the approval of the appropriate administrator who initially authorized the travel.